quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Idle Timeout {#idle-timeout}

-If the idle timeout is enabled, a connection is silently closed and the state is discarded when it remains idle for longer than both the advertised idle timeout (see {{transport-parameter-definitions}}) and three times the current Probe Timeout (PTO).
+If the idle timeout is enabled by either peer, a connection is silently closed and the state is discarded when it remains idle for longer than the max idle timeout (see {{transport-parameter-definitions}}) and three times the current Probe Timeout (PTO).

-Each endpoint advertises its own idle timeout to its peer.
+Each endpoint advertises a different max idle timeout, but the effective value is determined by taking the minimum of the two advertised values.
+By announcing a max idle timeout, endpoints commit to initiating an immediate close ({{immediate-close}}) if it abandons a connection prior to the effective value.

 An endpoint restarts any timer it maintains when a packet from its peer is received and processed successfully.
-The timer is also restarted when sending a packet containing frames other than ACK or PADDING (an ack-eliciting packet; see
+The timer is also restarted when sending a packet containing frames other than ACK or PADDING (an ack-eliciting packet;
-{{QUIC-RECOVERY}}), but only if no other ack-eliciting packets have been sent since last receiving a packet.
+see {{QUIC-RECOVERY}}), but only if no other ack-eliciting packets have been sent since last receiving a packet.
 Restarting when sending packets ensures that connections do not prematurely time out when initiating new activity.

-Each endpoint can advertise a different idle timeout value.
-An idle timeout indicates the connection will be abandoned when the timer ends or soon afterwards.
-If a peer advertises a smaller idle timeout value than the local endpoint, the local endpoint MAY choose to idle timeout after the shorter period advertised by the peer.
-By announcing an idle timeout, an endpoint commits to initiating an immediate close ({{immediate-close}}) if it abandons a connection prior to both its peers and its own idle timeout expiring.

 An endpoint that sends packets near the end of its peer's idle timeout period risks having those packets discarded if its peer enters the draining state